You're An Athlete (yes, you đź‘€)

 Hey you, how was your 5K?
 Did you have a good acro yoga class?
 How’s that new strength training program going?

 You might think because you’re not competing like you did in college that you’re not an athlete anymore.
 Maybe you only work out because you want to stay healthy, but nothing “too extreme”.
 Don’t make a living on sports?
-Right, so
+Right, so… not an athlete.

 I disagree.